KuntimaKiala/Emacs_Cpp/README.md

 # Magit
-Just having fun with magit emacs <br />
+Just having fun with magit and CUDA emacs <br />